THE-NAVVV/Sign-Language-Detector/README.md

 1. Show a sign to the camera.

-2. Hold it until the green loading bar fills up.
+3. Hold it until the green loading bar fills up.

-3. The letter will be added to your sentence!
+4. The letter will be added to your sentence!

-4. Press 'q' to quit the application.
+5. Press 'q' to quit the application.

+🛠️ How it Works
+We will check the "state" of each finger (Up or Down).

+- Sign 'A': All fingers folded, Thumb is Up (or tucked).

+- Sign 'B': All 4 fingers Up, Thumb tucked in.

+- Sign 'L': Thumb and Index Finger Up.

+- Sign 'V': Index and Middle Finger Up.

+- Sign 'Y': Thumb and Pinky Finger Up.

 🧠 Tech Stack